 What’s that you ask?
 Isn’t landscape fabric permanent?
 Why yes!
 It will last for decades under your mulch.
 But here is the thing – when you first construct a flower bed you may have some perennial, deep-rooted weeds that will grow up through your mulch layer.
 There may be a few other weed seeds that get stirred up during construction and will germinate.
 Dandelions, Burdock, and thistle all have the ability to punch through several layers of mulch.
 Using some kind of barrier (like landscape fabric) will smother them effectively.

 But after that first few weeks, no more deep-rooted weeds will be alive.
-Weed seeds will blow in on top of your mulch and germinate.
+They will have spent all their stored energy trying to penetrate the barrier.
+However, new weed seeds will blow in on top of your mulch and germinate.
 Bird droppings also will contain some weed seeds.
-Your landscape fabric will not stop them from germinating.
+And landscape fabric will not stop those new seeds from germinating.

 2 – Landscape Fabric prevents organic matter from getting down to the soil